Arpita-deb/Top_Indian_Firms_Market_Capitalization-Analysis_For_2018/README.md

 * ### Data Exploration:

   I explored the data to understand its characteristics and patterns using Alteryx and Microsoft Power BI.
 It involved using descriptive statistics and data visualization techniques.
 Here I want to find answers to questions such as -

+   - Descriptive Statistics of Numerical Columns

    - What is the average market capitalization and sales in each industry segment?

 | Company | Average Quarterly sales (in Crore) | Average Market Capitalization (in Crore) |
 | :--- | :--- | :--- |